PluginSmiths/Creating-addons-support/README.md

 If you like this plugin or want to support its development you can vote for it on the plugin page.

->### :warning: **Note:** This is the testing branch for the custom java code in this plugin.
-The version hosted on this branch may or may not work.
-This code may also have incompatibilities with the stable version of the plugin

 ## Mod offer rules: